luborliu/TraClusAlgorithm/README.md

 3. cd to the folder of src/

-4. execute the program using the following either commands:
+4. execute the program using the following either command:

     1) java boliu.Main inputfile outputfile eps minLns